BGI-Qingdao/stLFR_filter_barcode/README.md

 INFO : run with BarcodeFreq=test_data/barcode.freq GenomeSize=1000 ExpectCov=50
 INFO : expect reads_pair=250
 INFO : total reads_pair=9176
-INFO : delete barcode with too mush reads : big_pair=26 RESULT : high threshold is 500 and low threshold is 2 RESULT : delete 26 from barcodes that contain reads-pair > 500.
+INFO : delete barcode with too many reads : big_pair=26 RESULT : high threshold is 500 and low threshold is 2 RESULT : delete 26 from barcodes that contain reads-pair > 500.
 RESULT : delete 9150 from barcodes that contain reads-pair < 2.
-RESULT : left 0 reads = 0 cov
+RESULT : left 50000 reads = 50 cov
 Done ...
 ```

 ###  merge_barcode.pl

-After known the thresholds , it's time to filter the reads with thresholds.
+As threshold is known, it's time to filter the reads with threshold.

 Use it like :
 ```